Many benefits come from creating a positive work environment for employees.

 Comparing processes can inspire improvements or different ideas to come to light and will help make the process better or make the process a better fit for those involved.

-When multiple employees are assigned on a project, chances are the result will be much better than individual work.
+When multiple employees are assigned to a project, chances are the result will be much better than individual work.

 A team that supports one another will support a new member coming in and help them to adapt to the rest of the group faster.